« To Homepage

 Frequently Asked Questions

-Savoy Truffle, which means »truffle from Savoy«, is a song from the so called »White Album« of the Beatles, the best album in history of history itself (unless of course you take the latest Savoy Truffle CD into account).
+Savoy Truffle, which means »truffle from Savoy«, is a song from the so called »White Album« of the Beatles, the best album in history of history itself.

 Take a look at our concert calendar.